Kyūdō: Practice

 Kyūdō is practiced in different schools and styles, and even between dōjō of the same style, the form of practice can vary.
-To harmonize practice and ceremonial shooting (sharei; 的礼) in 1953 the All Nippon Kyūdō Federation (ANKF) formed an establishing committee from the main schools to take the best elements of each school and form the ANKF style that is used today throughout Japan and in most kyūdō federations in the west.
+To harmonize practice and ceremonial shooting (sharei; 的礼) in 1953 the All Nippon Kyudo Federation (ANKF) formed an establishing committee from the main schools to take the best elements of each school and form the general style that is used today throughout Japan and in most kyūdō federations in the west.
+This standard form was documented in a manual, Kyudo Manual, Principles of Shooting, published in 1953.
+The ANKF is the governing body for kyūdō in Japan, and oversees the majority of kyūdō clubs and events in kyūdō.

 In kyūdō there are three kinds of practice (keiko; 稽古): mitori geiko (見取り稽古) – receiving with the eyes the style and technique of an advanced archer, kufū geiko (工夫稽古) – learning and keeping in mind the details of the technique and spiritual effort to realize it and kazu geiko (数稽古) – repetition through which the technique is personified in one's own shooting.

+Kyūdō is different to other martial arts, in that it is largely static.
+It can be enjoyed competitively, or as a simple recreation.
+It can also be enjoyed by those seeking to gain the beauty of form.

 Beginners start with a rubber practice bow and by practising the movements of hassetsu (八節).
 The second step for a beginner is to do karabiki (空引) training with a bow without an arrow to learn handling of the bow and performing hassetsu until full draw.
 Handling and maintenance of the equipment is also part of the training.
 After given permission by the teacher beginners start practicing with the glove and arrow.
 Next steps may vary from teacher to teacher, but include practising first yugamae (弓構え), then the draw and last release and shooting at makiwara.
 A beginner starting to shoot at the mato (的) may be asked to shoot from half or three-quarters of the usual distance.

 Advanced beginners and advanced shooters practice shooting at makiwara, mato and some with omato.

 Makiwara is a specially designed straw target (not to be confused with makiwara used in karate).
 The makiwara is shot at from a very close range (about seven feet, or the length of the archer's strung yumi when held horizontally from the centerline of the archer's body).
 Because the target is so close and the shot most certainly will hit, the archer can concentrate on refining technique rather than on the arrow's arc.

 Mato is the normal target for most kyūdō practitioners.
-Mato sizes and shooting distances vary, but most common is hoshi mato (星的) thirty-six centimeters (or 12 sun, a traditional Japanese measurement equivalent to approximately 3.03 cm) in diameter shot at from a distance of twenty-eight metres.
+Mato sizes and shooting distances vary, but most common is hoshi mato (星的) thirty-six centimeters (or 12 cun, a traditional Japanese measurement equivalent to approximately 30.3 cm) in diameter shot at from a distance of twenty-eight metres.
 For competitions and examinations, kasumi mato (霞的) is used.
 For ceremonies it is most common to use hoshi mato which is the same as kasumi mato but with different markings.